M-S-KHAN/M-S-KHAN/README.md

 ### Hi there, I'm Sajawal - aka [thepyclan][fiverr] 👋
-## I'm an AI Developer in Python with experience in Flutter, React and Angular!!
+## I'm an AI Developer in Python with experience in Flutter, React and Angular!

 - 🔭 I just completed my 4 years as developer
 - 🌱 I try learning something new everyday